mageni/mageni/README.md

 ## Vision
 We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

+## What is the Vulnerability Management Cycle?

+The Vulnerability Management Cycle is intended to allow organizations and individuals to identify and assess their computer system security weaknesses; prioritize assets; assess, report, and remediate the weaknesses; and verify that they have been eliminated.
+Mageni eases for you the Vulnerability Management Cycle.

 ## Audience
 - PenTester
 - Cybersecurity Professionals